aiiie/cram/README.txt

   ``*``, ``?``, and escaping both characters (and backslashes) using ``\``.

+* Added ``-q/--quiet`` to suppress diff output.

+* The number of tests, the number of skipped tests, and the number of failed tests are now printed after all tests are finished.

 Version 0.3 (Sep.
 20, 2010)
 ```````````````````````````
 * Implemented resetting of common environment variables.
 This behavior